cbworden/shake-doc/technical_guide.rst

-In computing the total misfit, primary observations are weighted as if they were GMPE predictions, whereas converted observations are down-weighted by treating them as if they were GMPE predictions converted using the GMICE. (i.e., primary observations are given full weighting, whereas the converted observations are given a substantially lower weight.)
+In computing the total misfit, primary observations are weighted as if they were GMPE predictions, whereas converted observations are down-weighted by treating them as if they were GMPE predictions converted using the GMICE (i.e., primary observations are given full weighting, whereas the converted observations are given a substantially lower weight.)
 Once a bias has been obtained, we flag (as outliers) any data that exceeds a user- specified threshold (often three times the nominal sigma of the GMPE).
 The bias is then